 It can be a short or long-term plan, focusing on key areas your business needs to work on for sustainable growth.

-A strong growth strategy facilitates competitors, resources, industry, value proposition, revenue opportunities, product, and copious amounts of data.
+A strong growth strategy facilitates competitors, resources, industry, value proposition, revenue opportunities, product, lead generation, and copious amounts of data.

 What types of growth strategies are there? #